CITRIS Development Coordinator at UC Berkeley

 • Respond to inquiries from prospective members and connect them to appropriate staff or faculty for follow up.

-• Represent CITRIS at development-related events and meetings.
+• Represent CITRIS at membership-related events and meetings.

 • Work with CITRIS Director of Strategic Initiatives (CDSI) to ensure benefits delivery – especially for new members.